home-assistant/developers.home-assistant/blog/2021-07-15-supervisor_update.md

 title: Supervisor update
 ---

 It's been a while since we posted about changes to the Supervisor, here is some highlights from the past year and the future.
 This information is mainly for add-on developers, but there are is little something for everyone in here.
 If you have not yet seen it, we have posted a [blog on the main site][main_blog] that you should read.

 ## Snapshot -> Backup

-First up, as mentioned in the [blog on the main site][main_blog], we have started a transition away from the name "snapshot" that has been with us since the beginning of the Supervisor.
-And are now moving to the more recognizable "backup".
+First up, as mentioned in the [blog on the main site][main_blog], we have started a transition away from the name "snapshot" that has been with us since the beginning of the Supervisor and are now moving to the more recognizable "backup".

 These changes are live now on the `dev` channel for the Supervisor, so you can start testing and adjusting your tools/add-ons to make sure they will still work when your users get this.

 ### API changes

-With this transition, a new base section in the Supervisor API has been added [`/backups`][supervisor_api_backups] that operates the same way as [`/snapshots`][supervisor_api_snapshots] with all the same endpoints as the old section has.
-But there are two key differences.
+With the transition from "snapshot" to "backup", a new base section in the Supervisor API has been added [`/backups`][supervisor_api_backups] that operates the same way as [`/snapshots`][supervisor_api_snapshots] with all the same endpoints as the old section has but there are two key differences:

 - If you access `/backups` the data returned now will be `{"backups": []}` instead of `{"snapshots": []}`
-- To delete a snapshot you now have to use the `DELETE` HTTP method with the `/backups` endpoint, previously both `POST` and `DELETE` was supported.
+- To delete a snapshot you now have to use the `DELETE` HTTP method with the `/backups` endpoint, previously both `POST` and `DELETE` were supported.

 The old [`/snapshots`][supervisor_api_snapshots] endpoints are now deprecated and are scheduled for removal in Q4 of this year.